NP Authority: The Practice Environment in Indiana

-Unfortunately, the laws in Indiana have not kept pace with the evolution of the NP profession.
-While supervisory requirements may have been necessary when they were formed several decades ago, back before NPs had graduate degrees, residencies, fellowships, preceptorships, and hundreds of hours of clinical experience, today they’re outdated.
-Over half the states in the US have instituted some form of full practice authority: laws that allow NPs to practice to the full extent of their education and training.
+The laws in Indiana have not kept pace with the evolution of the NP profession.
+While supervisory requirements may have been necessary when they were formed several decades ago, back before NPs had graduate degrees, preceptorships, and hundreds of hours of clinical experience, some now feel that they are outdated.
+Over half the states in the US have instituted some form of full practice authority: laws that allow NPs to practice to the full extent of their education and training

-Marne Juestel, DNP, APRN, FNP-BC, is a Clinical Assistant Professor of Nursing at the Indiana University Northwest School of Nursing in Gary, Indiana.
+Dr. Marne Juestel is a former clinical assistant professor of nursing at the Indiana University Northwest School of Nursing in Gary, Indiana.
 She received her BSN from Valparaiso University, and her DNP from Rush University.

 Over a 25-year nursing career, Dr. Juestel has practiced as an emergency medicine NP and as a family NP, working in both rural and non-rural settings.
 Prior to joining the faculty at IU Northwest, Dr. Juestel served as an assistant professor at Purdue University Northwest.
 She currently splits her time between academic and clinical settings.